flljy940/tp/docs/UserGuide.md

 TutorRec stores your information in data files that are automatically managed for you:

 * **What is a data file?** Think of it as a special document on your computer that contains all your student records in a structured format.
-* **Where is my data stored?** Your data is saved in a folder called `data` in the same folder as the TutorRec application.
-This folder contains two files:
+* **Where is my data stored?** Your data is saved in a folder called `data` in the same folder as the TutorRec application, which contains:
-  * `[JAR file location]/data/addressbook.json`: This file stores all your student records, including their names, phone numbers, email addresses, and next lesson dates.
+  * `[JAR file location]/data/addressbook.json`: This file stores all your student records, including their names, phone numbers, email addresses, next lesson dates, and payment status.
-  * `[JAR file location]/preferences.json`: This file stores your preferences for the application, such as the size and position of the application window.
+* The application also creates a `[JAR file location]/preferences.json` file outside the data folder, which stores your preferences for the application, such as the size and position of the application window.
 </box>

-### Saving the data
+### Backing up the data file

-TutorRec data will be saved in the hard disk (specifically in `addressbook.json`) automatically after any command that changes the data.
-There is no need to save manually.
+To ensure you don't lose your data, it's a good idea to back up your `addressbook.json` file regularly.
+You can do this by copying the file to another location on your computer or an external storage device.
+Follow these simple steps to create a backup:

+1. Locate your TutorRec folder (where you placed the app)
+2. Inside it, find the `data` folder
+3. Copy the `addressbook.json` file to another location (like a USB drive or cloud storage)

+To restore a backup, simply replace the current `addressbook.json` file in your `data` folder with your backed-up copy.

 ### Editing the data file

-TutorRec data is saved automatically as a JSON data file `[JAR file location]/data/addressbook.json` and `[JAR file location]/preferences.json`.
+TutorRec data is saved as a JSON data file `[JAR file location]/data/addressbook.json` and `[JAR file location]/preferences.json`.

 Most users won't need to edit this file directly as these settings are automatically saved when you use the application.
 Advanced users are welcome to update data directly by editing that data file.